google/osdfir-infrastructure/docs/installing-on-gke.md

 Important Considerations:

-* GKE Autopilot is not currently supported because Turbinia workers require elevated privileges for disk processing.
+* GKE Autopilot is not currently supported because Turbinia workers require
+* Only a single zone cluster can be used with Turbinia. elevated privileges for disk processing.
 * You need a machine type of at least `e2-standard-4` (or equivalent with at least 4 CPUs) when deploying to GKE.